appacademy/unified-setup/apple-silicon-mac-addendum.md

 # Apple Silicon Macs and Software Development

-In November 2020, Apple release their first Macintosh computers running custom Apple designed Chips instead of using the Intel chips they had used in the prior decade.
-These chips run an architecture called ARM (Acorn Risc Machine)
+In November 2020, Apple releases their first Macintosh computers running custom Apple designed CPUs instead of using the Intel CPUs they had used in the prior decade.
+These CPUs run an architecture called ARM (Acorn Risc Machine)

 ## What is an architecture?

-At the lowest level, the CPU (Central Processing Unit) of a computer uses something called an _instruction set_ to actually do the work of runing programs.
+At the lowest level, the CPU (Central Processing Unit) of a computer uses something called an _instruction set_ to actually do the work of running programs.

 In this course we learn JavaScript and Python which are both _high-level languages_.

 So we don't have to worry about the instruction set of our CPUs do we?

 Not directly, but since we've had more than a decade of Apple computers using the Intel x86 instruction set (sometimes abbreviated x86, x64, x86_64 or i386)